Confidence in the water swells for the groms

 “It helps parents feel more comfortable taking their children to the beach knowing that they have been given an education around how to stay safe while having fun,” Belen said.

-“We love the Sporting Schools programme.
+“We love the Sporting Schools program.
 We feel that it is a wonderful asset to children in the community that would never have the opportunity do it outside of school,” she said.

 “Not only do the kids learn the importance of working in teams and supporting others, it teaches them independence and how to overcome not only the physical challenges but the mental challenges too,” she said.